small droplets hanging

 We decide that we will come back in the fall to visit the Bruce caves and also walk this 5km section that we didn’t do today.
 Hopefully the weather cooperates!

-Update: I came back with both sons on “Son” day (September 29) to complete this section.
+Update: I am happy to report that I came back with both sons on “Son” day (September 29) to complete this section on a gorgeous sunny day.